Strategic Plan & Performance

-The Deep Tunnels have prevented more than 138 billion gallons of pollution from getting into Lake Michigan.
-Thanks to the tunnels and many other improvements, MMSD has captured and cleaned 98.4% of all the stormwater and wastewater that's entered the regional sewer system since 1994.
-The goal nationally is to capture and clean 85% of water for more than 700 cities with systems like ours.
+The Deep Tunnels have prevented more than 151.4 billion gallons of pollution from getting into Lake Michigan.
+Thanks to the tunnels and many other improvements, MMSD has captured and cleaned 98.6% of all the stormwater and wastewater that's entered the regional sewer system since 1994.
+The national goal is to capture and clean 85% of water for more than 700 cities with systems like ours.

-Water reclamation facilities can efficiently clean only a certain amount of water a day (about 150 million gallons on a dry day and 630 million gallons during a rain event for Jones Island and South Shore combined).
+The Jones Island and South Shore water reclamation facilities can efficiently clean only a certain amount of water a day (about 150 million gallons on a dry day and 630 million gallons when it rains).
 When more water gets into the sewers than the water reclamation facilities can handle, you need somewhere to store it so the excess water doesn't cause basement backups or sewer overflows.

-Prior to the Deep Tunnels, the Greater Milwaukee region used to pollute Lake Michigan with an average of 50-60 overflows a year and now we average 2.3.
+Before the Deep Tunnels, the Greater Milwaukee region used to pollute Lake Michigan with an average of 50-60 overflows a year, and now we average 2.2.

 Phase One (1993)